-Of the 18 UoNA courses (90 minimum required quarter-hour credits) to earn the OA-SPM degree, 54 credits of program core courses provide knowledge and applications essential for all supervisors and entry-level managers; general education courses, 19 credits minimum, provide insight for all citizens and societies quality of life; and self-selected elective courses, 17 credits minimum, with an intra- or inter-industry-specific focus.
+Of the 90 quarter-hour credits required to earn the AD-SPM degree, 39.5 credits of program core courses provide knowledge and applications essential for all supervisors and entry-level managers, 19 elective credits minimum, emphasize intra- or inter-industry-specific topics, and 31.5 general education credits minimum, provide insight for all citizens and societies quality of life.

-Students pursuing an occupational associate's degree are required to earn a minimum of 19 but no greater than 22.5 quarter-hour credits from general education courses, which are relevant to the student's educational goals and interests.
+Students pursuing an associate's degree are required to earn a minimum of 31.5 quarter-hour credits from general education courses, which are relevant to the student's educational goals and interests.
 General education courses present topics that contribute to the quality of life for all citizens and societies.
-The following three (3) categories comprise the disciplines of general education:
+To fulfill an associate's degree general education requirement, a minimum of one (1) course is required from each of the following three (3) categories that distinguish the disciplines of general education: